Their are various types of trusses are used in the construction of house and building, etc.

 Trusses are structures in which members are interconnected so that they form a steady state and they do not allow any rotation of the joints.

-There are two fundamental types of trusses i.e. pitched truss or common truss characterised by its triangular shape usually used for roof construction, few trusses are named in accordance with their web configuration.
+There are two fundamental types of trusses i.e. pitched truss or common truss characterized by its triangular shape usually used for roof construction, few trusses are named in accordance with their web configuration.

 The cord size and web configuration are determined by span, load, and spacing.

 These king post truss are made of the smooth plane by saw and jack planes, then joined to the tie beam by a bridle joint or tenon joint while desired joints are made for the purpose of connecting components.

 These joints are fastened and strengthened by an iron strap, the two struts are fixed to the principal rafter by a slant and tenon joint.

 The king post is fixed by the tenon joint in the upper edge of the tenon beam, while heads of the king post are joined by mortise and tenon joints at the ends of the principal rafter.